MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Unix Operating System.md

 - Scripting and programming support: Comes with powerful scripting languages like shell scripting, AWK, and sed, and supports various programming languages.

 # UNIX Derivatives
-- UNIX has led to the development of various derivatives and UNIX-like operating systems, including:
+- UNIX has led to the development of various derivatives and UNIX-like [[operating systems]], including:
 	- [[BSD (Berkeley Software Distribution)]]: A version of UNIX developed at the University of California, Berkeley.
 	- [[System V]]: A version of UNIX developed by AT&T.
 	- Linux: Although not derived from UNIX's codebase, it is UNIX-like in its design and functionality.
 	- macOS: Apple's operating system for Mac computers, based on the BSD variant of UNIX.

 # Impact of UNIX
-- UNIX and its concepts have had a profound impact on the development of other operating systems and the field of computing as a whole.
+- UNIX and its concepts have had a profound impact on the development of other [[operating systems]] and the field of computing as a whole.
-- Its design principles, such as "everything is a file" and the use of simple, composable tools, have influenced the design of many subsequent operating systems.
+- Its design principles, such as "everything is a file" and the use of simple, composable tools, have influenced the design of many subsequent [[operating systems]].
-- The POSIX standard was developed to ensure compatibility among UNIX and UNIX-like operating systems, promoting interoperability and standards across different platforms.
+- The POSIX standard was developed to ensure compatibility among UNIX and UNIX-like [[operating systems]], promoting interoperability and standards across different platforms.